sanderele1/dat500-sansar-v2/README.md

 ## Results for `SRR15404285.sra` and `assembledASM694v2` (index)
 You can find the result analysis in: `assembly-inspection.ipynb`.

-We intend for you to be able to play around with the results yourself, and performa analysis without having a gigantic spark cluster.
+We intend for you to be able to play around with the results yourself, and perform a analysis without having a gigantic spark cluster.
 You may download the pre-computed results from the file in section [Pipeline](#pipeline).
 It should be runnable on a local spark installation.

 ## Cluster setup